apache/nuttx/configs/same70-xplained/README.txt

       CONFIG_SAMV7_TICKLESS_FREERUN=1  : Selects TC0 channel 1 for the free-
                                        : running timer

+  The resolution of the clock is provided by the CONFIG_USEC_PER_TICK setting in the configuration file.

   NOTE: In most cases, the slow clock will be used as the timer/counter input.
 The SAME70-Xplained board has pads for a 32.768KHz crystal, however, the boad ships with that position unpopulated.
 So, be default